open-mmlab/mmpretrain/docs/en/user_guides/config.md

 Sometimes, you need to set `_delete_=True` to ignore some domain content in the basic configuration file.
 You can refer to the [documentation in MMEngine](TODO) for more instructions.

 The following is an example.
-If you want to use cosine schedule in the above ResNet50 case, just using inheritance and directly modify it will report `get unexcepected keyword 'step'` error, because the `'step'` field of the basic config in `param_scheduler` domain information is reserved, and you need to add `_delete_ =True` to ignore the content of `param_scheduler` related fields in the basic configuration file:
+If you want to use cosine schedule in the above ResNet50 case, just using inheritance and directly modifying it will report `get unexpected keyword 'step'` error, because the `'step'` field of the basic config in `param_scheduler` domain information is reserved, and you need to add `_delete_ =True` to ignore the content of `param_scheduler` related fields in the basic configuration file:

 ```python
 _base_ = '../../configs/resnet/resnet50_8xb32_in1k.py'